NedReid/ButlerJCRWebsite/README.md

 ```
 To make a `SIGNATURE` and `ESIGNATURE` I tend to use this [key generator](https://www.grc.com/passwords.htm).

-For the emailer address I use my personal address for development (you may need to set up an API key to use it).
+For the emailer address I use my personal address for development.
+If using Gmail, you will likely need an [App Password](https://support.google.com/accounts/answer/185833?hl=en).

 **Step 4: Run and develop code:**